 The hike to the top of the falls starts at the Laurel House Road (103 Laurel House Rd, Palenville).
 At the parking lot, walk past the metal gates and walk 0.22 miles down the trail.
 There are many other trails that lead you to different historic locations, so stay on the trail and you will arrive at the top of Kaaterskill Falls in minutes.
 PLEASE — USE EXTREME CAUTION ON THE TOP.
 The rocks can be very slippery.

 The falls are one of America’s oldest tourist attractions, with it appearing in some of the most prominent books, essays, poems and paintings of the early 19th century.
 Long before Alexis de Tocqueville’s famous essay on America, Kaaterskill Falls was lauded as a place where a traveler could see a wilder image, a sort of primeval Eden.
 Beginning with Thomas Cole’s first visit in 1825, they became an iconic subject for painters of the Hudson River School, setting the wilderness ideal for American landscape painting.
 The Falls also inspired “Catterskill Falls”, a poem by William Cullen Bryant.

-For more information, check out Russell Dunn’s Hudson Valley Waterfall Guide.
+For more information, check out Russell Dunn’s Catskills Waterfall Guide.

 For more information on New York State waterfall locations, please visit out New York waterfalls map.

 NOTE: Get Directions uses Geolocator for closest known address.
 Double check directions prior to the start of your jouney.

 NOTE: Get Directions uses Geolocator for closest known address.
 Double check directions prior to the start of your journey.

 Closest Geolocated Address: 103 Laurel House Rd, Palenville, NY 12463, USA